Coded-Commerce-LLC/Benchmark-Email-WordPress/readme.txt

 7. This is the sent email campaigns listing.
 8. This is a sample email campaign report overview.
 9. This is the email template editor panel.
+10. This is the communication log.

 == Changelog ==

+= 2.7 on 2018-01-01 =

+* Added: WooCommerce customer to email list feature
+* Updated: Common libraries with the Joomla! plugin
+* Updated: Author URLs removed `www.` for consistency
+* Fixed: JS error when entering the theme customizer
+* Fixed: Ability to replace BODY_HERE with EXCERPT in email template

 = 2.6 on 2016-06-25 =